One-Dimensional Polynomial Interpolation#

 To perform additional operations with the interpolating polynomial, such as evaluating it at a set of query points, follow this extra step:

-Transform the polynomial to another basis: Change the basis of the interpolating polynomial from the Lagrange basis to another basis, preferably the Newton basis, for convenient evaluation and manipulation.
+Transform the polynomial to another basis: Change the basis of the interpolating polynomial from the Lagrange basis to another basis, typically the Newton basis, which is well-suited for evaluation and manipulation.

 Let’s go through these steps one at a time.